The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 - Roland, an elite NCONon-Commissioned military Officer, such as a sergeant who just deserted from Atlas’ military.

 - Hulking local Brick, a former bandit and seemingly a mutant.

 - Mordecai (and his hunting raptor Bloodwing), a marksman and hunter.

-Posing as an artificial intelligence, Angel prompts her mercenaries to work with Tannis in recovering the Vault key fragments.
+Posing as an artificial intelligence, Angel prompts her mercenaries to work with Dr. Tannis in recovering the Vault key fragments.

 But Commandant Steele is wise to her, and leads Atlas Corporation forces to secure the Vault and key fragments.

 Steele is successful, and opens the Vault.

 However, *this* Vault isn’t a stash but… a prison.
 An Azathoth -like being, the Destroyer, starts emerging from it.
 This monster is theorised to have destroyed the Eridians.